serverless/blog/posts/2017-05-01-serverless-air-episode-two.md

 ---
-title: Serverless Air - Talking About the Next Wave in Serverless with Guest Expert @ShortJared
+title: Serverless Air #2 - The Serverless ecosystem now & where it's going with Jared Short
 description: Jared Short from Trek10 joins us to share his take on the serverless ecosystem and where it's going.
 date: 2017-05-01
 layout: Post